rgzn/r_guides/R_resources.md

 https://chiajung-yeh.github.io/Spatial-Analysis/

 This text by [Yeh Chia Jung](https://github.com/chiajung-yeh) looks nice.
-It's basically and in-depth how to on using the `sf` package.
+It's basically an in-depth demo using the `sf` package.
 It illustrates how to use `ggplot` in combination with spatial data, and also explains what goes into making data spatial.